 Higher Risk of Complications Makes Preventive Measures Essential for People with Asthma

-Fairfax, VA, April 30, 2009 – Today Allergy & Asthma Network Mothers of Asthmatics (AANMA), the leading patient advocacy group for allergy and asthma, provided guidelines for people with asthma to prevent H1N1, often referred to as swine flu, and prepare themselves in the event they contract this virus that is threatening to become a global pandemic.
+Fairfax, VA, April 30, 2009 – Allergy & Asthma Network Mothers of Asthmatics (AANMA), the leading patient advocacy group for allergy and asthma, provides guidelines for people with asthma to prevent H1N1, often referred to as swine flu, and prepare themselves in the event they contract this virus that is threatening to become a global pandemic.

 Although those with asthma are not necessarily more prone to coming down with H1N1 flu, their symptoms can be worse due to their compromised immune systems.